We’re here to help answer two of the latest questions in the world of urban transportation…

 Supergondolas are a pretty interesting new transit category - if you’re an urban mobility nerd.
 And they could solve a lot of problems.

 But, a truly flexible urban gondola system has never been done before.
-So, we’re trying to keep an eye on it - just in case.
+So, we’re keeping an eye on it - just in case.

 Here’s what we know so far…